chanzuckerberg/single-cell-curation/docs/curation-review-tut.md

 - [`loom2anndata()`](https://github.com/cellgeni/sceasy/blob/f8f0628a280e0880ea94b00100b463e1f6ba1994/R/functions.R#L116)

-**Note:** While `AnnData` is able to accomodate multiple representations of an expression matrix in the object, matrices that are stored in `adata.layers` are required to be the same dimensions as `adata.X` (`adata.raw.X` may be of a different dimensionality though).
-In some scenarios, you may need to construct different `AnnData` objects to accomodate different `assays` in the same experiment (for example, spliced vs unspliced counts in a sNuc-seq experiment).
+**Note:** While `AnnData` is able to accommodate multiple representations of an expression matrix in the object, matrices that are stored in `adata.layers` are required to be the same dimensions as `adata.X` (`adata.raw.X` may be of a different dimensionality though).
+In some scenarios, you may need to construct different `AnnData` objects to accommodate different `assays` in the same experiment (for example, spliced vs unspliced counts in a sNuc-seq experiment).

 <br/>